Fresh cranberries add a sweet-tart brightness to this orange-scented bread. Top it with cinnamon streusel & orange glaze for a real treat!

 - 2 cups all-purpose flour

-- 2 Tbsp sweet cream buttermilk powder, see Recipe Notes
+- 2 tablespoons buttermilk powder, see Recipe Notes

-- 1 cup cranberries, fresh or frozen (no need to thaw), see Recipes Notes
+- 1 cup cranberries, fresh or frozen (no need to thaw), about 3½ ounces, or dried cranberries

 - 1 large egg, at room temperature